sulaiman-allen/ProjectX/README.md

 </p>

 ###Features:
-nestlr can be used not only for cataloging things that are owned, but also for things you are considering buying.
+nestlr can be used not only for cataloging things that are owned, but also for possible purchase considerations.
 With the owned vs. unowned feature, the user can quickly see online prices for the item in question.
 By default, when an item is scanned, it defaults to being unowned.